gavinsalam/gfortran-15.2-arg-issue/README.md

 ```
 with the last line showing the mismatch between `val1` and `val2`.
 Inspecting the arguments seen by C++ it looks like the the return value from the first call (15.1) is incorrectly being passed as the `LM` argument in the second call.
-In addition, the other arguments in the second call appear to contain contents of uninitialised memory (for me they change on every run of the executable).
+In addition, the other arguments in the second call appear to contain contents of uninitialised memory (on some systems they change on every run of the executable).

 The arguments are passed by "value".
 The interface is defined at [run_libome.f90 line 9](run_libome.f90?plain=1#L9), which should match the C interface given above.
 ```f90